ScilifelabDataCentre/OrderPortal/README.md

 OrderPortal
 ===========

-A portal for orders (= requests, project applications) for a facility.
+A portal for orders (_aka._ requests, project applications) for a facility.

-The goal of this system is to satisfy the needs of a lab facility which produces DNA sequence data from biological samples.
+The system has been created to satisfy the needs of a lab facility which produces DNA sequence data from biological samples.
 The samples are provided by external researchers.
-The facility processes the samples according to the order from the scientist, and this system is capable of displaying the current status of the order and the resulting data and metadata.
+The facility processes the samples according to the order from the scientist, and this system keeps the user to date with the current status of the order and any resulting data and metadata.

-In addition, the needs of other similar scientific facilities operating within the same organisation require a solution.
-This system can be instantiated for any number of facilities, using the same database of user accounts.
+OrderPortal has been written to extend to the needs of other similar scientific facilities operating within the same organisation.
+It can be instantiated for any number of facilities, using a common database of user accounts.

-The design of the order form setup must allow its application to other domains; there is nothing that is hardcoded for scientific or genomics data per se.
-The form content must be easy to change, and previously submitted orders must not be affected by such changes, unless explicitly requested.
+The design of the order form setup allows its application to other domains; there is nothing that is hardcoded for scientific or genomics data _per se_.
+The form content is easy to change, and previously submitted orders are not affected by such changes, unless explicitly requested.

 We are striving to keep the design as general as possible, given the requirements of the fundamental task.
+The base template and CSS will be editable for customisation.

 Only orders, no info pages
 --------------------------